evgmsk/ng3-tour/README.md

 Step's properties: | | |
 'title' | Title of the Step | string
-'description' | Description of the Step | string 'index' | Index of the Step | string
-Any Step's options properties | | |
+'description' | Description of the Step | string 'index' | The returned value is equal the index of the Step **increased by 1** | string Any Step's options properties | | |

-**Keep in mind you can add to Step config and bind using tourData your own properties**
+**Keep in mind you can add to the Step Config your own properties and then bind with your custom  Step template using stepData **

 ### Components